ORNL/certified/README.md

 # Certified

+An idiomatic framework for using certificates and cookies (macaroons/biscuits) within python web API-s.

+We make the following design choices:

+* mTLS - mutual transport layer certificates (x509) authenticate
+  client and server to one another

+* scopes - clients can "prove" they have access to a scope (e.g. admin) by including it within their 'certificatePolicies' *at the handshake* phase

+* cookies - we rely on the [datalog model of biscuits](https://doc.biscuitsec.org/reference/datalog) to exchange cookies that carry authorization proofs.
+  Because Certified warehouses certificates

+* symmetry - symmetric ideas are used for setting up client and server cryptographic trust and certificate issuance.
+This allows servers to act as clients in complex workflows, and clients to act as servers to run callbacks.

+* key management - we prescribe a file layout for these.
+Key file-names serve as a short-hand for referencing a given client/server.

+  - `identity` -- PEM-encoded private and public keys (similar to `.ssh/id_ed25519` and `id_ed25519.pub`)

+    * multiple public keys within this directory refer to the same identity, but are named after the CA that signed them.

+  - `trusted_clients` -- PEM-encoded trusted client public keys

+    * these are allowed to access any API you start with (certified start) (similar to `.ssh/authorized_keys`)

+    * a "name.scope" file next to a "name.pem" file gives a space-separated list of allowed scopes for that client

+  - `trusted_servers` -- PEM-encoded trusted server public keys

+    * these name servers you want to access
+      (similar to `.ssh/known_hosts`)

+  - `trusted_client_roots` -- PEM-encoded trusted verifiers of clients
+      (similar to `/usr/share/ca-certificates/mozilla` from the ca-certificates
+       package)

+    * these provide a way to indirectly grant access to clients, by validating they have a signature from this certificate authority

+    * the certificatePolicies for these verifiers list the allowed scopes for clients authenticated by that verifier

+---

 How do I know who originated an API request -- what organization they come from, and what kinds of organizational policies they have been asked to follow?